JasonLamv-t/tailwind-next-blog/README.md

   - [x] Light and dark theme
   - [x] Support for nested routing of blog posts
   - [x] Pinned Article
-  - [ ] Additional build-in markdown syntax support via mdx, can also customize
+  - [x] Additional build-in markdown syntax support via mdx, can also customize
-  - [ ] Preconfigured security headers, which is SEO friendly, supports RSS and Sitemap
+  - [x] Preconfigured security headers, which is SEO friendly
+  - [ ] Support RSS and Sitemap

 - Markdown